Sunstradamus/decaf-compiler/decaflex/answer/docs/README.md

 Your documentation
 ------------------

-decaflex meets all requirements and can correctly tokenize multiline comments
+decaflex meets all requirements and produces error checking results as specified